yg2485/BayeSMART/README.md

 [1] 0.6744486 0.3044600 0.7814962 0.3578727
 ```

+## Tutorial for BayeSMART on DLPFC 10x Visium data
+The details of applying BayeSMART on one donor or four donors together are all provided in this toturial [file](https://yg2485.github.io/BayeSMART/Tutorials/Tutorials_DLPFC.html)

+## Tutorials for BayeSMART on single-cell SRT data
+The details of applying BayeSMART on single-cell SRT data such as STARmap and MERFISH are provided in this tutorial [file](https://yg2485.github.io/BayeSMART/Tutorials/Tutorials_sc.html).

 ## Tutorials for using the deep learning model

 The implementation of Hover-Net can be found at [The official GitHub](https://github.com/vqdang/hover_net?tab=readme-ov-file).